Sarath Babu: Career

 Although Babu's father, a hotelier, wanted him to manage the family business, Babu aspired to become a police officer.
 However, he developed shortsightedness during his college years, which prevented him from joining the police force.
 Many people close to Babu felt he could enter the film industry as an actor, and though his father objected, his mother was supportive.

 Babu entered the film industry in 1973 through the Telugu film Rama Rajyam.
 He made his Tamil film debut with Pattina Pravesam (1977), directed by K. Balachander.
 He later became popular through the Tamil film Nizhal Nijamagiradhu (1978), which was also directed by Balachander.
 Balachander would eventually become Babu's guru in film career.

 Babu's maiden collaboration with Rajinikanth, Mullum Malarum (1978), which was the directorial debut for Mahendran, became an evergreen cult classic hit in Tamil cinema, and the film also marked an important milestone in Tamil cinema.
 His supporting role alongside Rajinikanth received critical acclaim, and his performance in the film's song Senthazham Poovil became the talk of the town across Tamil Nadu.
 He later developed a deep rooted friendship with Rajinikanth following the success of Mullum Malarum.

 Babu's other collaborations with Rajinikanth, such as Annamalai (1992) and Muthu (1995), also stamped his authority as a go-to supporting actor and was also praised for his onscreen chemistry with Rajinikanth, which was fueled by his characterization in those films.
 Babu played the role of a friend for Rajinikanth before becoming his foe in Annamalai and for Babu's performance in Annamalai as a villain, it stirred memes in social media even several years after the release of the film.
 He also tasted success in Kannada cinema with Amruthavarshini (1997).

 Babu's last film acting role came in Vasantha Mullai, which released in 2023.
 Films such as Malli Pelli and Por Thozhil were posthumous releases of him.

 Illness and death

 In April 2023, it was reported that Babu was suffering from sepsis.
-He died from multiple organ failure on 22 May 2023, after being admitted in a ventilator at a private hospital in Hyderabad, Telangana.
+He died of multiple organ failure on 22 May 2023, after being placed on a ventilator at a private hospital in Hyderabad, Telangana.
 He was 71.
 Sarath Babu's final rites were performed in Chennai.